Sharing is caring!

 According to Forbes, one million plastic bottles are purchased each minute in the world, and only 9% of those bottles are recycled.
 Even for those plastic bottles that are recycled, the process of recycling isn’t as environmentally friendly as you would think, as it uses up valuable resources like water and electricity.

-When we were thinking of what to pack for our camping essentials, and travel essentials in general, we wanted to be mindful of purchasing items that would have a small environmental impact, but still also do the job that it needed to do.
+When we were thinking of what to pack for around the world travels, we wanted to be mindful of purchasing items that would have a small environmental impact, but still also do the job that it needed to do.

 In the case of water bottles, we wanted something that would reduce our reliance on one time use plastic bottles, but also still provide us clean and safe drinking water.

 That’s when we discovered GRAYL.
-It’s a water bottle with a water filter AND purifier.
+It’s a portable water filter for travel that also has a water purifier.

 Another traveling family recommended these bottles to us.
 They traveled for eight years as a family, and swear by GRAYL water bottles.
 I found out that they are based in Seattle.
 So I sent them a message, and they sent me back a few bottles to review.